A Business Valuation, or appraisal, can help you answer these questions and give you the ability to make an informed decision about your future plans.

 The Morrison Firm follows a systematic approach to valuations which includes a comprehensive review and analysis of relevant information and industry data, and face-to-face interviews with key individuals.
 We strive to go beyond your current needs and can also offer specific strategies and methods to legally increase and decrease value where desired.

 We have the experience necessary to provide a professional, efficient, informative and realistic appraisal of your business.
-All of our valuations meet IRS standards and are performed by a qualified expert.
+All of our business valuations meet IRS standards and are performed by a qualified expert.

 Business Valuation Services Include: